Best Japanese festivals & matsuri

 Credit: カラスの足跡

 First held in 1979, this festival aims to revitalise the town and includes performances by various dance troupes.
-The Kasei Chanren also make an appearance, performing to the ‘Kasei Chan theme’.
+The Kasei Chanren also make an appearance, performing to the ‘Kasei Chan’ theme.

 Saitama

-Honjo Gion Festival (本庄祇園祭り)
+Honjo Gion Festival (本庄祇園祭り), July 11th and 12th

 Best Japanese festivals & matsuri Honjo Gion Festival, cancelled